clickot/ungoogled-chromium-build/README.md

 ## building
 execute `docker-build.sh` script in the root dir.
 This will
-* build a docker images based on debian bullseye with all needed node, llvm and distro packages to build chromium
+* build a docker image with all needed node, llvm and distro packages to build chromium
 * start the docker image, mounts the current dir and runs `build.sh` in it, which executes the actual build process.

->Note that the build takes about 6 hours (on my computer) and consumes about 15G of disk space The script accepts the following params:
+>Note that the build takes about 6 hours (on my computer) and consumes about 15G of disk space

+The script accepts the following params:
 1. distro:release (defaults to 'debian:bullseye')
-2. mayjor llvm toolchain version version (defaults to '15')
+2. major llvm toolchain version (defaults to '15')
 3. major node version (defaults to '18')

 example: `./docker-build.sh ubuntu:yammy 16 19`

 >Note that users of other distros than ubuntu or debian reported compatibility problems when i used ubuntu as base image for build.
 I therefor recommend to stick to debian base image

 ## packaging